jvnguyen94/justinenguyen.github.io/_posts/2022-06-01-gapminder.md

 ![](/images/gap_asia_init.png)

 Above was the initial plot generated from the data.
-The bar chart shows the number of hot dogs consumed at winning contests every year, but there is a lot of annotation missing about MLE/IFOCE association.
-By adding color based on association and labeling it in the final visualization, it is easier to see association.
-The labels were also changed to be more informative and the title, too, to show what the research question is.
-I also simplified the graphics to make it look cleaner.
+The line chart with default colors makes it hard to distinguish the different regions of Asia, especially when it is in a grayscale (printed black and white for example!)
+To overcome this barrier, I added another legend where we use different dash line types to distinguish the various regions.
+I also took out the gridlines because there are so many different regions we are comparing.